enriquezrene/effective-testing-strategies/README.md

 # Effective testing strategies

-We need to build an application that is going to have a 3rd party integration with an API that provides information about cool gadgets like phones, iPads, etc.
+We need to build an application that will integrate with a third-party API providing information about cool gadgets like phones, iPads, etc.

 ## Functional requirements
-Users are willing to spend their money on new cool gadgets so the want a website where they can click on a **recommend me something!!!** button, and the application will recommend any cool gadget from a existing catalogue of products
+Users are eager to spend their money on new, cool gadgets, so they want a website where they can click on a **recommend me something!!!**  button.
+The application will then recommend a cool gadget from an existing catalog of products.

-The catalog of products is retrieved using a 3rd party Rest API, the application will need to pick any random product from the whole list and return it the user that is wanting to buy a new cool product
+The catalog of products is retrieved using a third-party REST API.
+The application will need to pick a random product from the entire list and return it to the user who is looking to buy a new, cool product.

 ## Technical requirements
-- Make sure to build the app using a TDD approach to ensure you cover as much code as possible
+- Make sure to build the app using a TDD approach to ensure you cover as much code as possible.

-- Avoid excessive calls to the external API as they are expensive in terms of money
+- Avoid excessive calls to the external API, as they are expensive in terms of cost.

-- Prepare for the future, as we might want to support new cool things in the app
+- Prepare for the future, as we might want to support new cool features in the app.

-- Data from the API will be returned using the following JSON format
+- Data from the API will be returned using the following JSON format:

 ```json
 [